American Society of Naturalists

 ASN Presidential Award

 This award is for the best paper published in The American Naturalist during the calendar year preceding the President's term of office.
-The President of the American Society of Naturalists (ASN) makes this award.
+The President of the American Society of Naturalists (ASN) makes this award, which includes an honorarium of $1,000.

 2023 Lucas Weaver, Henry Fulghum, David Grossnickle, William Brightly, Zoe Kulik, Gregory Wilson Mantilla, and Megan Whitney.
 2022.
 “Multituberculate Mammals Show Evidence of a Life History Strategy Similar to That of Placentals, Not Marsupials” 200: 383–400.